lgrqvst/lgrqvst.com-hugo/content/page/todo/index.md

        _or_
 - [ ] Remove the menu (do I even need a menu?
 Maybe just go with the temporary one I made?
 Maybe make it into a search function?
 Is there an easy way to do that with Hugo?)
 - [ ] Some sort of home page navigation to quickly jump to the Art section, and back up?
 A lot of scrolling on mobile :/
+- [ ] Show art type on the post on the home page and category listing

 ## Accessibility